zaneriley/personal-site/README.md

   <a href="#contact">Contact</a>
 </p>

 ## Introduction

 This repository houses my product design portfolio, showcasing various projects and designs I've worked on.
 It's built using Phoenix.

-I'm an extremely product-focused designer with 10+ years of experience, based in Tokyo, Japan (prev in San Francisco)
+About me: product-focused designer with 10+ years of experience, based in Tokyo, Japan (prev in San Francisco)

 **Why all this for a website?**
 - It's a personal website, so why not?
 It's one of the few times you can build what you want without compromises.
 For example, I was able to incorporate features like a custom optically-aligned typographic "engine" that might be less practical in large-team settings or with less technical designers.
-- I heard all of my eng friends saying how fast you can build features in elixir/phoenix, and I wanted to build something with a lot more infra (e.g. admin interface, metrics, gitops)
+- I heard all of my eng friends saying how fast you can build features in elixir/phoenix, and I wanted to build something with a lot more infra and a better DX (e.g. admin interface, metrics, gitops)
-- Reusable for future app development
+- It'll be reusable for future app development
-- And in a way, this is a homelab project for me.
+- This is also a homelab project

 ## Features